evamaxfield/dg-uoi-analysis/README.md

 ```
 Available recipes:
     clean   # clean all generated build, python, and lint files
     default # list all available commands
     install # install with all deps
     lint    # lint, format, and check all files
-    unpack-archive file # unpack dataset archive
 ```